smphseis/WaitingFor-Menu/PrivacyPolicy.md

-# Privacy Policy for FutureRadar
+# Privacy Policy for WaitingFor Menu
 **Effective Date:** May 21, 2025

 ## 1. Introduction

-FutureRadar is a macOS application designed to facilitate the tracking of upcoming events within the Mac Menu Bar.
-This privacy policy outlines how your data is handled when using the FutureRadar application.
+WaitingFor Menu is a macOS application designed to facilitate the tracking of upcoming events within the Mac Menu Bar.
+This privacy policy outlines how your data is handled when using the WaitingFor Menu application.

 ## 2. Controller of the Data